hubblo-org/scaphandre/README.md

 **Scaphandre** means *heavy* **diving suit** in [:fr:](https://fr.wikipedia.org/wiki/Scaphandre_%C3%A0_casque).
 It comes from the idea that tech related services often don't track their power consumption and thus don't expose it to their clients.
 Most of the time the reason is a presumed bad [ROI](https://en.wikipedia.org/wiki/Return_on_investment).
 Scaphandre makes, for tech providers and tech users, easier and cheaper to go under the surface to bring back the desired power consumption metrics, take better sustainability focussed decisions, and then show the metrics to their clients to allow them to do the same.

-In opposition to its name, scaphandre aims to be as light and clean as possible.
-One of the main focus of the project is to come as close as possible to a 0 overhead, both about resources consumption and power consumption.

 See the [why](docs/why.md) section for more about the goals of the project.

 ![Fmt+Clippy](https://github.com/hubblo-org/scaphandre/workflows/Rust/badge.svg?branch=main)